-They go by the name of Google.
+Google.
 Until recently Google has been scanning our emails, looking through our personal memes, and ASOS newsletters to determine what kind of product advertisements would appeal to us.
 Then they would lace the sides of our mailboxes with ads that we see, but don’t really buy into.

 Let’s take a moment to applaud Google for no longer scanning our emails… even though they never disclosed this information to us in the first place.
 Is this a win or a lose?
 Don’t worry you’re not the only one confused.

 Snapchat has launched their SnapMaps this year and while this looks like a cool gimmick, one that advertisers should look out for, it is a massive invasion of our privacy.
 But it is delineated from Google’s actions, as Snapchat actually asks it’s consumers if we want them to track our locations.
 Therefore because we voluntarily accept this in their contracts, we are then accountable for the consequences that happen afterwards.

 How are these related to digital marketing?

 Well, Google scanning our emails as a technique to target audiences more efficiently is an example of digital marketing in the process.
 However, now that they are not doing that, I guess they will use other methods of lining our mailboxes with advertisements.
 And Snapchat’s SnapMaps is a great way to use geo-tagging to boost your social media following and engage with millennials to get your business on the map.